Sonic Origins: My Review

 Music

-Before I get into the music I found while playing Sonic Origins there was something weird with the audio.
+Before I got into the music I found while playing Sonic Origins there was something weird with the audio.
 It is hard to explain but things such as hitting a spring sounded more muted if you have never heard of these sounds before you will be okay with it.

 The music is sadly something I am disappointed in, can understand why and then be disappointed again.
 In Sonic Origins the music for Sonic 3 has been replaced with the beta music and the reason for this is believed to be due to Micheal Jackson doing the music for Sonic 3.
 I can understand that they may not have permission to use it (not sure why as it would have been contracted work) or that they wanted to not use it due to allegations but the music they did use was okay other than for two zones – Icecap Zone and Launch Zone.

 What I hate is how the FUCK you mess up Super Sonic.
 Seriously they had beta music for Super Sonic and they went with a weird remix of Sonic 4’s theme that doesn’t fit the overall theme of the game.
-It feels lazy and while Sonic 3 is my favourite of the bunch I felt dishearted playing it.
+It feels lazy and while Sonic 3 is my favourite of the bunch I felt disheartened playing it.
 Still, if you never played it before you will enjoy it.

 Conclusion